Golden Child vs. Scapegoat: The Family’s Assigned Roles

 The golden child and scapegoat roles serve the narcissistic family system’s most fundamental need: protecting the narcissistic parent’s self-image from confrontation with reality.
 The golden child validates the idealized version of the family (“look at our remarkable child who reflects our remarkable parenting”).
 The scapegoat provides an external explanation for the family’s dysfunction (“the problems come from this one difficult child, not from us”).
 Together, they create a closed system that keeps the narcissistic parent’s self-concept intact.

-Alice Miller, psychologist and author of The Drama of the Gifted Child: The Search for the True Self, adds a crucial insight: both the golden child and the scapegoat lose their authentic self in this system, though in very different ways.
+I recently reread Alice Miller’s The Drama of the Gifted Child: The Search for the True Self, and I haven’t been able to stop thinking about one particular argument.
+Both the golden child and the scapegoat lose their authentic self in this system, though in very different ways.
 The golden child’s true self is suppressed in service of the parent’s idealized image.
 The scapegoat’s true self is buried under the weight of the family’s projected shame.
-In both cases, the child who arrives in adulthood is a child who never had adequate permission to simply be themselves—unperformed, unfiltered, authentically present.
+In both cases, the child who arrives in adulthood never had adequate permission to simply be themselves: unperformed, unfiltered, authentically present.

-Ramani Durvasula, PhD, clinical psychologist and researcher specializing in narcissistic personality disorder and narcissistic abuse recovery, author of It’s Not You: Identifying and Healing from Narcissistic People and Don’t You Know Who I Am?, draws on the sociopathy and NPD distinction to illuminate something important about these family dynamics: the cruelty of the scapegoat role isn’t incidental.
+Ramani Durvasula, PhD, clinical psychologist and researcher specializing in narcissistic personality disorder and narcissistic abuse recovery, author of It’s Not You: Identifying and Healing from Narcissistic People, is the researcher I send clients to when they want the “why” behind the cruelty, not just the description of it.
+What she names is that the cruelty of the scapegoat role isn’t incidental.
 It’s structural.
 A narcissistic parent who produces a scapegoat has, at some level, assigned that child the function of absorbing whatever the family needs to dump.
 That assignment requires the parent to be willing to harm a child for the system’s benefit.
-Understanding this isn’t about characterizing the parent as a monster—it’s about understanding that the harm was real, structural, and not the child’s fault.
+Understanding this isn’t about characterizing the parent as a monster.
+It’s about understanding that the harm was real, structural, and not the child’s fault.

 The Golden Child’s Wound: Being Loved for a Performance

-The golden child’s wound is frequently the hardest to name, because from the outside—and often from the inside, initially—the golden child’s experience doesn’t look like a wound.
+The golden child’s wound is frequently the hardest to name, because from the outside, and often from the inside too at first, the golden child’s experience doesn’t look like a wound.
 They were the favored one.
 The praised one.
 The one who was given more, expected more of, held up as evidence of the family’s excellence.

-What they didn’t receive was love for who they actually were—messy, uncertain, failing, ordinary in the ways that all children are ordinary.
+What they didn’t receive was love for who they actually were: messy, uncertain, failing, ordinary in the ways all children are ordinary.
 What they received was love for who the parent needed them to be.
-And those two things are meaningfully different.
+Those two things are meaningfully different.
 The love they knew was contingent on performance.
-What that teaches, at a level far beneath conscious awareness, is: I am only loveable when I’m performing correctly.
-The moment I fail, I am in danger of losing everything.
+What that teaches, at a level far beneath conscious awareness, is this: I’m only loveable when I’m performing correctly.
+The moment I fail, I’m in danger of losing everything.

-In my work with clients, I see the adult golden child as a driven and ambitious woman who has never once felt that her accomplishments were enough.
-No matter how impressive the césar, no matter what the title, there’s always the sense that the next achievement is the one that will finally be sufficient—and then it isn’t, and the next one begins.
-This is not ambition in the healthy sense.
-This is the golden child’s original bargain: perform better and better and you’ll finally earn the unconditional love that was never actually on offer.
+In my work with clients, I see the adult golden child as a driven woman who has never once felt that her accomplishments were enough.
+No matter how impressive the title, no matter what the win, there’s always the sense that the next achievement is the one that’ll finally be sufficient, and then it isn’t, and the next one begins.
+This isn’t ambition in the healthy sense.
+It’s the golden child’s original bargain: perform better and better and you’ll finally earn the unconditional love that was never actually on offer.

-Camille, a 38-year-old litigation partner at a regional law firm, is the eldest of three and was, unambiguously, the family’s golden child.
-She received attention, praise, investment in her education, and the particular warmth that came from being the one her mother told would “really make something of herself.”
+Grace, a 38-year-old litigation partner at a regional law firm, sits across from me on a Tuesday afternoon in late spring, still in the navy suit she wore to a deposition that morning, a legal pad balanced on her knee that she hasn’t opened once.
+She’s the eldest of three and was, unambiguously, the family’s golden child.
+She received attention, praise, investment in her education, and the particular warmth that came from being the one her mother told anyone who’d listen would “really make something of herself.”
+“I made partner two years ahead of schedule,” she tells me, “and I drove home and sat in my car in the garage for twenty minutes because I couldn’t figure out why I felt nothing.”
 She’s made something of herself.
-She’s also spent the better part of her adult career in a low-grade anxiety about whether it’s enough—whether she’s enough—that has never once responded to evidence of her own competence.
-She doesn’t yet have language for the fact that the anxiety was installed before the ambition, and that it cannot be resolved by the ambition, because it predates it.
+She’s also spent the better part of her adult career in a low-grade anxiety about whether it’s enough, whether she’s enough, that has never once responded to evidence of her own competence.
+Sitting with Grace that afternoon, I felt the particular ache I’ve come to recognize in golden children: not sadness, exactly.
+Something closer to vertigo, the sense of a woman looking for solid ground beneath a house built entirely on performance.
+She doesn’t yet have language for the fact that the anxiety was installed before the ambition, and that it can’t be resolved by the ambition, because it predates it.

 The Scapegoat’s Wound: Carrying What the Family Couldn’t Own